learn-co-curriculum/skills-fswd-2.0-html-5-media/README.md

 ## Link to Audio and Video Converters

 In order to provide a wide variety of different file types, we'll need to convert our original files.
-There are a number of free tools that have been trusted in the past to convert audio files when needed.
+There are a number of free tools that have been trusted to convert audio files when needed.
 [MediaHuman - Free Audio Converter](http://www.mediahuman.com/audio-converter/)
 and [Audacity - Free Audio Editor/Converter](https://sourceforge.net/projects/audacity/) are two we recommend.